Brooklyn Teen Accused Of Raping 85-Year-Old Jewish Widow Misses Hearing, Receives 115-Year Sentence

 “He started to yell, “Gimme the money,”‘ she recalled, as transcribed by the New York Daily News.
 ‘I said, “I’m a poor old lady, my family handles all my money.'”

 After ransacking her home for items of differed value, including clothes and an umbrella, Robert then made his way for the door, before turning back around and ordering the old woman to head toward her bedroom.
-That is where, she says, the accused violently raped, sodomized and suffocated her as she desperately pleaded for him to release her and call 911.
+That is where, she says, the accused violently raped, sodomized, and suffocated her as she desperately pleaded for him to release her and call 911.

 “[It] was the most disgusting thing that has ever happened to me,” she told the court last year, adding that it was also the reason why she is now wheelchair-bound.
 “He was on top of me like a pile of bricks.
 It felt like he was trying to crush me to death.”